JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 12th/Lectures/strings_and_conditionals.md

 ```

 ## String formatting
-I like to think of this like madlibs where we are creating sentences that we can insert variables into.
+I like to think of this like mad libs where we are creating sentences that we can insert variables into.

 ```python
 hi = 'Hi my name is {}'.format(name)